 About Sculpture Dublin

-Sculpture Dublin is a Dublin City Council initiative, developed by Parks, Biodiversity and Landscape Services and the City Arts Office and supported by the Hugh Lane Gallery and Visual Artists Ireland.
+Sculpture Dublin was set up to raise awareness of the city’s sculptural heritage and to commission new sculptures in parks and public spaces city-wide.
+The initiative was developed by Parks, Biodiversity and Landscape Services and the City Arts Office and supported by the Hugh Lane Gallery and Visual Artists Ireland.

 Director, Hugh Lane Gallery

 Public Art Officer

 Sabina Mac Mahon

 Public Engagement Curator